kunoada/Cardano/jormungandr_controller/README.md

 To setup the telegram bot I recommend using this guide; https://medium.com/@mycodingblog/get-telegram-notification-when-python-script-finishes-running-a54f12822cdc

-Please fill in the token and chat id in the config file
+Please fill in the token and chat id in the config file, and set activate to true

 ### Telegram Bot Usage